savvyt/data_challenge/README.md

 1. Within tweets matching the search term, who were the top ten tweeps (Twitter users) who tweeted the most in the last 1, 5 and 15 minutes?
 1. What is the sentiment of tweets matching the search term over the last 1, 5 and 15 minutes?

+## FLow
+1. User input keyword to CF1
+1. CF1 publish message to topic1
+1. Topic1 triggers CF2, CF3, and CF4.
+CF2 = count recent 7 days tweets.
+CF3 search and filter past 15 minutes tweets.
+CF4 will create rule from CF1 and filter stream with the created rule.
+CF2 and CF4 will publish message to topic2 and topic3.
+CF3 will
 ## Architecture Research
 There are several ways to satisfy the requirement:
 ### 1. Virtual machine